 The SlashNext Active Cyber Defense System uses an advanced form of Artificial Intelligence specifically, a Dynamic Knowledge Based System (KBS) to emulate human cognitive thinking.
 Clues gathered throughout an attack sequence and active threat intelligence feed the system’s machine learning engine, allowing it to rapidly identify threats with pin point accuracy – much like a human researcher.

-Engaged at all Stages of the Infection Lifecycle - Traditional sandbox and signature based detection systems only protect against some types of object based exploits.
-The Active Cyber Defense System protects against phishing attacks, both object and non-object based exploits, malicious EXEs, post-infection callbacks and data exfiltration.
+Traditional detection systems only protect against some types of object based exploits.
+Engaged at all stages of the attack lifecycle the SlashNext Active Cyber Defense System protects against credential phishing attacks, both object and on-object based exploits, malicious EXEs, post-infection callbacks and data exfiltration.